alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-local.md

     version: 0.1.0
     ```

-    This file defines metadata about the chart.
+    This file defines metadata about the Helm chart.

-1. Create a `templates` directory in the `chart/` directory.
-This directory contains all Kubernetes object definitions.
+1. Create a `templates` directory in the `chart` directory.
+The `templates` directory contains all Kubernetes object definitions.

-### Create a Kubernetes Deployment object
+### Create a Kubernetes Deployment resource

-You run an app by creating a [Kubernetes Deployment object](https://kubernetes.io/docs/concepts/#kubernetes-objects).
+You run an app in the local GSP instance by creating a [Kubernetes Deployment resource](https://kubernetes.io/docs/concepts/#kubernetes-objects).
 This object defines your app and its routes, databases and all other relevant information.
-You describe a Deployment in a YAML file.
+You describe a Deployment in a `.yaml` file.

 1. Create a `deployment.yaml` file in the `templates` directory with the following code: